www-splitcells-net/net.splitcells.network/doc/concept/introduction.md

 but he still has to use these programs.
 Of course this is not always the case.
-When something does not work as expected or the shit starts really to hit the fan, than user might have an interest to look into the technical details instead of just buying a new system.
+When something does not work as expected or the shit starts really to hit the fan, than the user might have an interest to look into the technical details instead of just buying a new system.
-But for the most part, the system provides a function to the user, and the system itself is of lesser interest.
+But for the most part, the system provides a function to the user and the system itself is of lesser interest.

-In order for the use to ready conceptually simple goals, this framework provides simple terminal commands, that execute the required code depending on the current system.
+In order for the user to reach conceptually simple goals, this framework provides simple terminal commands, that execute the required code depending on the current system.